 The Law of Identity provides that a thing is the same as itself.
 This can be stated: "A is A".
-86

 The Law of Contradiction provides that a thing cannot be both itself and not itself.
-Aristotle said: "it will not be possible to be and not to be the same thing."87 Stated differently, a thing cannot be both "A" and "not-A" at the same moment.
-88 Aristotle stated it three ways: (i) "It is impossible that the same thing belong and not belong to the same thing at the same time and in the same respect;" "no one can believe that the same thing can (at the same time) be and not be;" and "the most certain of all basic principles is that contradictory propositions are not true simultaneously."
-It has been said that in Western Philosophy, the principle of noncontradiction is deemed essential to all thought, as it asserts the incompatibility between truth and falsity, which is the basis for all intellectual distinctions about the world.
+Aristotle said: "it will not be possible to be and not to be the same thing."
+Stated differently, a thing cannot be both "A" and "not-A" at the same moment.
+Aristotle stated it three ways: (i) "It is impossible that the same thing belong and not belong to the same thing at the same time and in the same thing can (at the same time) be and not be;"

+and "the most certain of all basic principles is that contradictory propositions are not true simultaneously."
+It has been said that, in Western Philosophy, the principle of noncontradiction is deemed essential to all thought, as it asserts the incompatibility between truth and falsity, which is the basis for all intellectual distinctions about the world.

 The Law of the Excluded Middle, provides that something is either one kind of thing or it is not that kind of thing--there is no third alternative.
 Stated differently, something is either "A" or it is "not-A".
-89 Leibniz wrote it: "Every judgment is either true or false."
+Leibniz wrote it: "Every judgment is either true or false."
+The excluded middle drives the process of categorization, where a category is mentally constructed and things are deemed to be either inside or outside of the category.